azrailbeat/crystalbay/replit.md

 The application follows a modular, service-oriented architecture, designed for cloud deployment with scalability and fault tolerance.

 ### Core Components
-- **Telegram Bot Service**: Customer-facing conversational interface.
+- **Web Admin Dashboard**: Clean Flask-based interface with Apple-inspired design and light theme
-- **Web Admin Dashboard**: Internal management interface, built with Flask, featuring an Apple-inspired design with a light theme, including a Kanban board for lead management and an analytics dashboard.
+- **SAMO API Integration**: Complete tour booking system integration with proper error handling
-- **API Gateway**: RESTful endpoints for external integrations and core application functionalities.
+- **Lead Management**: Kanban-style lead tracking and management system
-- **AI Processing Engine**: Leverages OpenAI for natural language processing, context-aware conversations, and automated response generation.
+- **Navigation System**: Fully functional sidebar navigation to all major sections
-- **Data Management Layer**: Primarily uses Supabase with in-memory fallbacks for data persistence.
+- **Settings Management**: Unified settings panel for all integrations and configurations
-- **Intelligent Chat Automation System**: An AI-powered customer service solution for seamless, automated customer support, integrating real-time message monitoring from Wazzup24.ru, intent analysis, and automated response generation.
+- **Tour Management**: Search and booking interface for SAMO tour inventory

 ### Technical Implementations & Design Choices
 - **Frontend**: Telegram Bot using `python-telegram-bot` and a web admin dashboard with responsive Bootstrap-based UI.